IV of Spades

-Their musical style has been described as "pop funk" and funk rock by the local press.
-(Note: Attributed to multiple sources) IV of Spades has been nominated for several musical awards, both in the Philippines and internationally.
-The band is also known for their 1970s-inspired outfits.
+Prior to their 2020 hiatus, their musical style was described as "pop funk" and funk rock by the local press.
+(Note: Attributed to multiple sources) The band was also known for their 1970s-inspired outfits.
+IV of Spades has been nominated and won several musical awards, both in the Philippines and internationally.

+Since their comeback in 2025, numerous outlets have dubbed their sound as pinoy rock, alt-rock, soft-rock and pop, in reference to their sophomore album Andalucia.

 History

 2014–2017: Early years

 In July 2014, Allan Mitchell Silonga, also known as "Daddy A", planned and decided to form a band for his son Blaster, who would become the band's lead guitarist and vocalist.
 Daddy A handpicked and recruited drummer Badjao de Castro and bassist Zild Benitez, who are the sons of Daddy A's musician friends Franklin Benitez and Chuck de Castro.
 Unique Salonga, one of the band's vocalists, was recruited last by Daddy A through his father Randy Salonga, who used to play guitars for Daddy A's vocal group Daddy's Home.
 Unique already writing his own music, and was later recruited to become the band's lead singer.

 Most of the band members are sons of musicians.
 Blaster's father, Allan Silonga (aka Daddy A), is a member of a band in the 90s, Kindred Garden, which evolved as K24/7, the first R&B and Hip-hop band during that era.
 He was also part of the singing group, Daddy's Home, which finished third in The X Factor Philippines.
 Zild's father, Franklin Benitez, was the drummer for the Hungry Young Poets and Barbie's Cradle.
 Badjao's father, Chuck de Castro, was a member of Makatha & Posivity Band and was also a session rhythm guitarist of the Rage Band.
 Blaster and Zild gained popularity when they became contestants for Eat Bulaga!s hit contest, Music Hero.
 Zild was the first member of the Music Hero Squad and was the Bass Guitar grand champion; Blaster won the Electric Guitar grand champion and the title of Ultimate Music Hero.

 IV of Spades signed to a record label and released their debut single "Ilaw sa Daan" under Warner Music Philippines.

 The group's second single, “Hey Barbara” was released on July 9, 2017, and followed up by their third single “Where Have You Been My Disco?”, released on December 9, 2017.